raycast/extensions/extensions/saucenao/README.md

   - Uses File.io
 - Clipboard
   - If you have an image URL in your clipboard already, it will use it directly.
-  - If you clipboard contains image data, it will upload it to File.io temporarily.
+  - If your clipboard contains image data, it will upload it to File.io temporarily.
 - URL
   - Manual URL entry direct from the Raycast search bar.